otherchen/TweetMate/README.md

 3. **Friendships**: Search for users by name or username.
 Find out whether someone is following you, blocking you, or muting you.
 Also find out if you're following or blocking someone else.

 4. **Twitter Search**: Search for tweets by keyword or phrase.
-Find out how the Twittersphere is feeling about a certain topic through the positivity and/or negativity of each tweet.
+Find out how the Twittersphere is feeling about a certain topic or trend through the positivity and/or negativity of each tweet.